-Year Cost Est i (\$ milli Potential Source an (\$ mi d Amount Key locations and GMS Economic Corridor Expected/ Planned Measurable No. Project Title Subsector Description of Approval Original Updated Original Updates Status Updates Alignment Outputs Project Contact Gyaing (Zathapyin) and Atran: Under Preparation of Detailed Design.
-Sittaung (Kyaikhto) Bridge: F.S draft July 2016.
-54 Bago-Kyaikto Road Roads and bridges The project entails a new highway alignment on an extension of the EWEC, between Bago and Kyaikto, in order to provide easier access to Thilawa SEZ.
+Subsector Persinting of Year Cost Est (\$ mill Potential Funding Source and Amount (\$ million) Key Locations and GMS Economic Corridor Expected/ Planned Measurable No. Project Title Subsector Description of Approval Original Updated Original Updates Status Updates Alignment Outputs Project Contact Conducting Feasibility Study for Sittaung (Kyaikhto) Bridge 54 Bago-Kyaikto Road Roads and bridges The project entails a new highway alignment on an extension of the EWEC, between Bago and Kyaikto, in order to provide easier access to Thilawa SEZ.
 This road is expected to be reconstructed as an asphalt-concrete, two-lane road of 7-meter in width, with 1.5-meter paved shoulders.
 The goal is to achieve a safer and more efficient movement of goods and people along the GMS EWEC and NSEC in Myanmar.
 2020 200.0 164.3 ADB ADB-164.3 Proposed.
-The Project will be processing up to the FS report under the TA project Bago Region and Kayin State EWEC 70 km new arterial highway between Bago and Kyaikto UThet Zaw Win Director, Road Design Section, Department of Highways 09-5501772 tzwin14@gmail. com 55 Upgrading of Wan Pong Port with 500-ton container- handling facilities Ports and waterways The project will modernize the facilities at Wan Pong Port for handling shipping containers.
+The Project will be processing up to the FS report under the TA project Bago Region and Kayin State EWEC 70 km new arterial highway between Bago and Kyaikto U Thet Zaw Win Director, Road Design Section, Department of Highways 09-5501772 tzwin14@gmail. com 55 Upgrading of Wan Pong Port with 500-ton container- handling facilities Ports and waterways The project will modernize the facilities at Wan Pong Port for handling shipping containers.
 It will thus help increase the trade in cargo between Myanmar and other GMS countries.
 Myanmar will be extensively involved in GMS trade, and will effectively use the Mekong River transport route to boost the country's economic development.
-2018 50.0 50.0 Joint Committee on Coordination of Commercial Navigation Joint Committee on Coordination of Commercial Navigation Proposed USD 500,000 was approved by JCCCN for feasibility study of Wan-Pong port.
-Feasibility study will be started in October 2018 and the implementation of port construction is expected in 2019-2020 fiscal year.
+2018 50.0 50.0 Joint Committee on Coordination of Commercial Navigation Joint Committee on Coordination of Commercial Navigation Lancang- Mekong Cooperation Special Fund Proposed USD 500,500 was approved by JCCCN for feasibility study (F/S) of Wan-Pong port.
+F/S started in October 2018 and port construction is expected in 2019- 2020 fiscal year.
 Eastern Shan State NSEC Wan Pong port will be improved and port handling capacity will be increased.
 U Tun Naing Win Director, Directorate of Water Resources and Improvement of River System +95 9 2130258 +95 67 3411428 tunnaingwin73@ gmail. com